You’ve finished your book. Hurray!

 All these types of feedback should help you perfect your writing and improve your manuscript.

-Once you’ve been through developmental editing and you’re certain that your book is as good as it can be, the next stage is copy-editing.
+Once you’ve been through developmental editing and you’re certain that your book is as good as it can be, the next stage is line editing and copy-editing.

-There is no one accepted definition of what is included in a copy-edit, or even a consensus among editors.
+There is no one accepted definition of line editing or copy-editing, or even a consensus among editors.
 For example, some editors may include basic fact checking (such as historical or geographical details), while others may be prepared to do heavier rewriting of passages.

 In traditional publishing, proofreading is the final stage, a ‘quality control’ check after a book has been formatted and before it goes to print.
 Proofreaders are looking for spelling, punctuation and grammar errors, typos, and formatting issues.
 They are not looking to make any major changes – these should have been picked up in earlier editing rounds.